Big Feet Not Needed at this Minnesota Grape Stomp + Tips

 The Grape Stomp

-There are two roles needed to in order to collect the juice.
+There are two roles needed in order to collect the juice.
 The first person is known as the stomper.
 Their job is to frantically squeeze every last grape in the barrel in order to extract the juice from each one.
 The second person is the most important person.
 They are the mucker.
 The mucker is responsible for ensuring that all the juice from the barrel is gotten into the container.
 My mom volunteered for what she thought would be the cleaner of the two jobs.
-We soon found out how wrong we were when we were staged up to get start our heat.
+We soon found out how wrong we were when we were staged up to start our heat.

 They provided us with some baby oil to cover any bits that would get juice on it.
 This would prevent the grapes from staining the skin.
-The winners from the previous round had juice up to her armpits and her face was covered.
-It was at this point when my mom frantically decided that she didn’t put enough of the baby oil they provided on enough of her body.
+The winners from the previous round had juice up to her armpits and their face was covered.
+It was at this point that my mom frantically decided that she didn’t put enough of the baby oil they provided on enough of her body.

 Let’s Get Dirty

 As we took our assumed positions, we were still going over our strategy notes.
 Once they called “GO”, we all frantically started to stomp all the grapes.
 My mom was doing her best to funnel grapes into the drain.
 After about a couple minutes all the grapes were squished, and it was just a matter of trying to direct the precious juice down the drain without getting in the way of the mucker.
-The whole time, there was really no way of know how well we’re doing.
+The whole time, there was really no way of knowing how well we’re doing.
 All the buckets looked the same and the amount left in the bin looked similar.

 Taking Second Place

 When it was done, we were shocked to find out that we came in second place in our heat.
 We didn’t medal or advance to finals, but it didn’t matter to us.
 We were just thrilled to have actually been competition.
-After our heat, we watched last years winner and got took a few notes for next year.
+After our heat, we watched last year’s winner and got took a few notes for next year.
 It’s in our blood now, we have to try and get into the finals next year.
 We will be back next year at this Minnesota Grape Stomp.
 We hope to see you too.